creptic/creptic/README.md

 Automation script for qBittorrent that runs when torrents are added.

 ### executioner
-Old hangman I wrote in 1999. still runs in wine and windows, some sound issues.
+Old hangman I wrote in 1999. still runs in wine and windows.